stevenjlho/leetcode/solutions/114. Flatten Binary Tree to Linked List/README.md

 # [114.
 Flatten Binary Tree to Linked List](https://leetcode.com/problems/flatten-binary-tree-to-linked-list/description/)

 ## Intuition

-Flattening a binary tree into a linked list is achieved by rearranging nodes in a preorder traversal order, ensuring each node's left child is null and its right child points to the next node in the sequence.
+We rearrange the nodes of a given binary tree into a linked list following a depth-first approach by setting each node's right child to the previously processed node and nullifying its left child.

 ## Approach

 1. Initialize `prev` to track the last processed node
 2. Use a recursive function to flatten the tree.
+   - If the current node (`node`) is `null`, return, as there's nothing to process.

-   - Traverse the tree in reverse postorder (right subtree, left subtree, then root).
-This order ensures that when a node is processed, its right subtree has already been flattened.
+   - Flatten the right subtree first, then the left subtree.
+This reverse postorder traversal ensures that when a node is processed, its right subtree is already in a flattened form.
-   - Recursively flatten the right and left subtrees
-   - Set the node's right child to `prev` (previously processed node) and its left child to null.
+   - Set `node.right` to `prev`, effectively linking the current node to the previously processed node in the flattened structure.
+   - Set `node.left` to `null`, as required in a "linked list" format.
-   - Update `prev` to the current node, so it becomes the previously visited node for the next iteration.
+   - Update `prev` to the current node for the next recursive.

 3. Begin the flattening process from the tree's root.